masinde70/TheJourneyToDataScience/README.md

  #### Get an Integration Token from Medium
   - Before using this package, you must request an integration token from Medium
   -  Read the instructions here on how to get your integration token.[Documentation for Medium's OAuth2 API](https://github.com/Medium/medium-api-docs).
+  -  Save your integration token
+  -  Once you have your integration token, create the following folder and file in your home directory.
+  -  .jupyter_to_medium/integration_token

  ### Applications of featue engine
   - Missing data imputation